Zephryon-zv/Luminex/Readme.md

-> Luminex is a high level interpreted language developed my Zephryon
+> Luminex is a high level interpreted language developed by Zephryon

 - This project is under developement